Park Use Permit

 To apply for a Park Use Permit, the following is required:

-- Completion of a Park Use Permit application form.
+- Completion of a Park Use Permit form.

-- Submission of a proof of a comprehensive general liability insurance policy, if required.
-This can be obtained by your local insurance company.
+- Submission of a Comprehensive General Liability Insurance policy naming the Regional District of Central Kootenay as additional insured.
+This can be obtained from your local insurance company.

 - The above documentation has been received in its entirety.
 Please send to email@example.com

-- The permit application has been approved by the RDCK Regional Parks Operations Supervisor.
+- The Park Use Permit has been approved by the RDCK Regional Parks Manager.

-- The refundable damage deposit has been received (See fee schedule).
+- The refundable damage deposit has been received (If applicable.
+See fee schedule).

-Please complete the Park Use Permit Application form and submit with the required documentation to the RDCK Community Services Department and allow a minimum of four weeks for permit processing.
-If you have any questions, contact the Parks Operations Supervisor at 250-352-1510.
+Please complete the Park Use Permit form and submit with the required documentation to the RDCK Community Services Department and allow a minimum of four weeks for permit processing.
+If you have any questions, contact the Administrative Coordinator at 250-352-8195.